Provincie-Zuid-Holland/PDF-conversion-tool/README.md

 ### Run the tool using the python script
 - Make a new virtual environment and activate de new environment
 - Install the dependencies: 'pip install -r requirements_gui.txt'
+- Download the files 'PDF_conversion_tool.py' and 'logo.ico' and the folder '_functions'
+- Download OfficeToPDF.exe into the same location as the above files
 - Run the file 'PDF_conversion_tool.py' to convert one or more pdf files (see 'Manual PDF conversion tool.pdf')

 ### Run the tool using the executable